tamizhvendan/honeyeql/README.md

 ## HoneyEQL

 HoneyEQL is a Clojure library enables you to query the database declaratively using the [EDN Query Language](https://edn-query-language.org)(EQL).
 It aims to simplify the effort required to work with the relational databases in Clojure.
+It also provides database modification operations support using Clojure maps with namespace qualified keys.

 [![Clojars Project](https://img.shields.io/clojars/v/com.github.tamizhvendan/honeyeql.svg)](https://clojars.org/com.github.tamizhvendan/honeyeql)

-> It currently supports Postgres (9.4 & above) and MySQL (8.0 & above) only.
+> Supports Postgres (9.4 & above) and MySQL (8.0 & above)

 ## Rationale